thefatmab/rlac-/_pages/tag-archive.md

 ![Ministerial AI interpretation after context](../assets/images/Minesterial-linegraph4.png)

 ![Ministerial AI interpretation after context](../assets/images/Minesterial-barchart4.png) *Figure 7.
-Prompt introducing contextual information about canonical Harry Potter novels and fan fiction.*
+Prompt introducing contextual information to Ministerial AI about canonical Harry Potter novels and fan fiction.*

 Furthermore, my personal perspective was also impacted by this experiment.
 The models' theme statements seemed intuitively obvious, so at first I found myself agreeing with them.
 I didn't understand how many inferential steps separated narrative conclusions from raw counts until I gave it some thought.
 This is consistent with Hermeneutica's explanations of how computers quantify words but not meaning.
 Although quantification gives the impression of objectivity, interpretation is still a human (or model-driven) process superimposed on statistical structure.